• Login

 HOW WE MAKE RECYCLING AND SUMMER CLEANING EASY

-If your piles are large, you might consider calling a professional junk hauling firm like Junk Works to take both your recyclable items as well as the "junk" items.
-Junk Works believes in recycling every bit of material possible.
+If your piles are large, you might consider calling a professional junk hauling firm like Junk King to take both your recyclable items as well as the "junk" items.
+Junk King believes in recycling every bit of material possible.

-This is why Junk Works really is the firm of choice.
-Junk Works provides an efficient, safe and eco-friendly residential junk removal service so you don’t need to worry about the pick up or disposal of household items and debris after the move is complete.
+This is why Junk King really is the firm of choice.
+Junk King provides an efficient, safe and eco-friendly residential junk removal service so you don’t need to worry about the pick up or disposal of household items and debris after the move is complete.

 Our team specializes in large waste removal and furniture hauling.
 We can be on location in mere minutes, so call us today!
 Our crew is fully insured and well-trained, so you can trust them to get rid of your unwanted items in a professional and courteous fashion.